Today (October 7, 2015): Review of Aman Venice (Italy).

 - The hotel offers a mind-blowing experience, but what would make the unforgetable experience even more exceptional, would be the addition of a floating lounge deck on the Canal Grande and the installment of a pool in the inner garden.
 I hope the owners of Aman Venice are reading this review.

 - If you are a light sleeper, then you should know that due to architectural restrictions and wooden floors, you can hear footsteps of other guests and staff easily.
 In addition, when staying in a Canal front room, you will hear passing boats on the waterway.
-But let that not put you off since it’s part of the grandeur and charm of this incredible palazzo and Venice!
+But don’t be put off by this since it’s part of the grandeur and charm of this incredible palazzo and Venice!

 - Yes, the hotel is very expensive but this is an Aman hotel after all, the world’s most exclusive hotel brand.
 You should know that going into it.
 The most important thing is that we you will not be disappointed at all with the unique Venetian experience that you will be provided for the price.
 It’s a place you will never forget.